Joseph Fontanet

-Joseph Fontanet (9 February 1921, Frontenex, Savoie – 2 February 1980, Paris) was a French politician.
+Joseph Fontanet (9 February 1921 – 2 February 1980) was an assassinated member of the French Parliament.

+He was born in Frontenex, Savoie.
 He was first elected to Parliament in 1956 as MP for Savoie.
-In his 17 years in Parliament he held various cabinet positions including Health, Labour and Employment, and trade and industry.
-On 1 February 1980 he was shot shortly after midnight, and died the following day.
+In his 17 years in Parliament he held various cabinet positions including Health, Labour and Employment, and Trade and Industry.

+On 1 February 1980 he was shot shortly after midnight in Paris and died the following day.
 No one has ever been convicted for the murder.

+Joseph Fontanet is a graduate of HEC Paris.